-- Auxiliary transport (AUT) cards allows pass-through Ethernet connections to other IP endpoints, such as Wi-Fi access points or security cameras, allowing these systems to share cabling infrastructure with Era or ION-E
+- Auxiliary transport (AUT) cards allow pass-through Ethernet connections to other IP endpoints, such as Wi-Fi access points or security cameras, allowing these systems to share cabling infrastructure with Era or ION-E.

-- Common 2U and 4U sub-racks and power supply units contain and power the card modules
+- Common 2U and 4U sub-racks and power supplies contain and power the card modules.

-- Access points convert the digital signal back to radio frequency (RF) for over-the-air transmission.
+- A range of remote access points that convert the digital signal back to radio frequency (RF) for over-the-air transmission.

-- The carrier access point (CAP) (for use with Era) comes in a range of transmit power and band combinations, with copper and fiber network interfaces. carrier access points are outdoor and plenum rated.
+- The carrier access point (CAP) comes in a range of transmit power and band combinations, with copper and fiber network interfaces. carrier access points are outdoor and plenum rated.

 - The universal access point(UAP) is a low-power access point that supports software-defined frequencies from 380 to 2700 MHz.